 A Career Stifled

-One of my favorite dancers, and arguably the greatest female tap dancer of Classic Hollywood, the amazing Eleanor Powell, returned to the screen after a six year absence for a brief dance number in Duchess of Idaho.
-It would prove to be Ellie’s last film appearance.
+Eleanor Powell, arguably the greatest female tap dancer of Classic Hollywood, returned to the screen after a six year absence for a brief dance number in Duchess of Idaho.
+It prove to be Ellie’s last film appearance.